Bayesian reconstruction of memories stored in neural networks from their connectivity: Introduction

 In this paper, we first give a mathematical formulation of this problem in terms of a Bayesian inference problem.
-This approach has the advantages of providing a natural way to handle the uncertainty associated with estimating a large number of parameters from a large number of noisy observations, \emph{i.e.} the reconstruction of the original stimuli from the strength of the synapses in the networks in the present case.
-We then use tools from statistical physics to both determine when solving this inference problem is theoretically possible in a model setting, and to provide a practical algorithm to do so.
+The Bayesian approach has the advantage of providing a natural way to handle the uncertainty associated with estimating a large number of parameters from a large number of noisy observations, \emph{i.e.} the reconstruction of the original stimuli from the strength of the synapses in the networks in the present case.
+Modelling the noise is crucial in this problem, as we cannot expect the synaptic strengths reported in connectomes to be more than rough estimates.
+We use tools from statistical physics to both determine when solving this inference problem is theoretically possible in a model setting, and to provide a practical algorithm to do so.
 We analyse the performance of the algorithm in detail on a variety of different problems, and we invite the reader to download our reference implementation of the algorithm on \href{https://github.com/sgoldt/reconstructing_memories}{GitHub} and to use and extend it.